Japanese Bobtail: Breed standard

-While harlequin and van patterns (color on the crown of the head and the tail only) and solid white, are favored by many, any coat color or pattern of colors is permissible.

 Breed characteristics

 Personality

 This breed is good for families.
 Due to their affectionate nature, they are well suited pets for children and communicate with people using soft chirpy noises.
 This breed is highly attracted to water, very smart, and known for playful behavior, always full of energy and mischief.
 A very loyal breed, Bobtails make great companions.

 Grooming

 This breed has a minimal to medium amount of shedding, due to its short fur.
 Its coat is easy to groom.

 Health

 Just like any animal, there can be a number of different health problems that could be related to the genetics.
 This being said, the Japanese Bobtails are generally healthy cats.
 The recessive gene paired with the shortened tails is not associated with any spinal or bone abnormalities.

 The average lifespan for this breed is 9–15 years.

 Care

 They enjoy climbing and can be prone to obesity.

 Breeding and genetics

 Mutation

 The short tail is a cat body-type mutation caused by the expression of a dominant gene.
 The tail is both shortened and kinked in Japanese Bobtails.
 The gene is fixed/always homozygous in the breed, so generally all kittens born to even one Japanese Bobtail parent will have bobtails as well.
 A bobtailed cat that is heterozygous for the gene may have kittens with or without the trait.
 Unlike the dominant Manx gene, the Bobtail gene is not associated with skeletal disorders.
 The Bobtail gene causes a reduced number of tail vertebrae, as well as some fusion of tail vertebrae.
 This type of tail is not only unique to the breed but also to each individual cat, no two are exactly alike.
-For it to be considered a true bob tail cat the tail must not exceed three inches from the point of extension to the tailbone.
+For it to be considered a true bobtail cat the tail must not exceed three inches from the point of extension to the tailbone.